-Every system of the body relies on oxygen.
-From cognitive to digestion, effective breathing cannot only provide you with a great sense of mental clarity, it can also help you sleep better, digest food more efficiently, improve your body’s immune response, and reduce stress levels.
+Every system of the body relies on oxygen – From cognitive to digestion, effective breathing cannot only provide you with a great sense of mental clarity, but it can also help you sleep better, digest food more efficiently, improve your body’s immune response, and reduce stress levels.

-Let us sink a bit deeper into what is the importance of breathing and I would like to share with you the moments that provided the evidence that made the above statement true for me.
+Let’s sink a little deeper into what is the importance of breathing.
+And I would like to share the moments that provided the evidence that made the above statement true for me.

-- high fever, headache, neck stiffness, stupor, disorientation, coma, tremors, convulsions, muscle weakness, vision loss, numbness and paralysis and being over 60 years of age put him at a greater risk for complications and death.
+- high fever, headache, neck stiffness, stupor, disorientation, coma, tremors, convulsions, muscle weakness, vision loss, numbness and paralysis, and over 60 years of age put him at a greater risk for complications and death.

-After several months of laying in a hospital bed, paralyzed and unable to talk or breath on his own he was stable enough to be moved to a rehabilitation facility.
-This marked the beginning of what the rest of his quality of life would look like.
-To the naked eye the scene appeared bleak when a machine was breathing for him.
+After several months of lying in a hospital bed, paralyzed and having a machine breathe for him.
+He was stable enough to be moved to a rehabilitation facility.
+That marked the beginning of what the rest of his quality of life would be.
+To the naked eye, the scene appeared bleak when a machine was breathing for him.

 A reminder – what is the importance of breathing?
-Every system of the body relies on oxygen.
-From cognitive to digestion, effective breathing cannot only provide you with a great sense of mental clarity, it can also help you sleep better, digest food more efficiently, improve your body’s immune response, and reduce stress levels and my dad struggled daily with all of this.
+Every system of the body relies on oxygen – From cognitive to digestion, effective breathing cannot only provide you with a great sense of mental clarity, but it can also help you sleep better, digest food more efficiently, improve your body’s immune response, and reduce stress levels.
+My dad struggled daily with all of this.

-After a year in the rehabilitation facility my dad was ready to go home to a quality of life he could be happy with.
-He started out in a wheel chair, could not feed himself as his whole right arm was still paralyzed and needed help with bed and bath.
-Over time with breath and movement he fully walks on his own, has learned to do most everything with his left arm/ hand and gets out as much as he can.
-Although his left arm does remain paralyzed to this day, he is unable to drive and does get frustrated and down sometimes he is a beautiful alive human being with a heart of gold.
-Getting his own breath his life force back gave him the ability to beat the odds.
+After a year in rehabilitation, my dad was ready to go home to the quality of life he could be happy with.
+He started in a wheelchair, could not feed himself as his whole right arm was still paralyzed, and needed help with bed and bath.
+Over time with breath and movement, he walks on his own, has learned to do almost everything with his left arm/ hand, and gets out as much as he can.
+His left arm does remain paralyzed to this day, and he is unable to drive.
+He does get frustrated and down but, he is a beautiful human being with a heart of gold.
+Getting his breath his life force back gave him the ability to beat the odds.